DavidAntliff/poolmon/README.md

 You can use an embedded device to publish data via MQTT, or use [mqtt-spy](http://kamilfb.github.io/mqtt-spy/) to publish data and monitor your topics.
 Scripts can be used to automate publishing data, such as simulating temperature measurement data.

+## TICKscripts

+Kapacitor uses TICKscripts to process streams of incoming data.
+These can be managed by the `kapacitor` program within the kapacitor-cli or kapacitor containers.
+Run `bin/kapacitor-cli` to access the former.

+To register a TICKscript against a database & retention policy:

+    $ kapacitor define <task_name> -type stream -tick <tick_script> -dbrp <database.rp>

+For example:

+    $ kapacitor define cpu_alert -type stream -tick cpu_alert.tick -dbrp telegraf.autogen

+To redefine a script after it has been modified:

+    $ kapacitor define <task_name> -tick <tick_script>

+For example:

+    $ kapacitor define cpu_alert -tick cpu_alert.tick

+To enable a stream:

+    $ kapacitor enable <task_name>

+To disable a stream:

+    $ kapacitor disable <task_name>

+To record a stream:

+    $ kapacitor record stream -task <task_name> -duration <duration>

+This returns a recording ID.
+Use it as <rid> below.

+To replay the stream through the task:

+    $ kapacitor replay -recording <rid> -task <task_name>

+To see all recordings:

+    $ kapacitor list recordings

+To see kapacitor processing stats:

+    $ kapacitor stats ingress

+To see all defined tasks (enabled or disabled):

+    $ kapacitor list tasks

+To examine a specific task:

+    $ kapacitor show <task_name>

 ## Roadmap